btubbs/datetime/README.md

 }
 ```

-A `DateTime` type is also provided, which implements Scan, Value, and UnmarshalJSON methods for easy
+`DefaultUTC` and `DefaultLocal` types are also provided.
+Used as struct fields, their Scan, Value,
-de/serialization of ISO 8601 timestamps with external systems.
+and UnmarshalJSON methods support easy parsing of ISO 8601 timestamps from external systems.